Maria Hill: 2008–2010 storylines

 During the 2008 "Secret Invasion" storyline, Hill is left in charge of S.H.I.E.L.D. and confronts a number of Skrulls.
 They execute her but she is revealed to be a Life Model Decoy.
 Hill then activates the Helicarrier's self-destruct system, killing all the Skrull infiltrators on board, escaping via jet pack.

 During the "Dark Reign" storyline, S.H.I.E.L.D is disbanded by the President, Hill and Stark lose their jobs, and are replaced by Norman Osborn who then reforms the fallen remains into H.A.M.M.E.R.
 In the Iron Man monthly series, Hill tries to go about having a normal life but Osborn dispatches H.A.M.M.E.R. to arrest her for theft.
 She joins her former boss as a fugitive after Iron Man stole the Superhuman Registration Database.
 The night before Stark leaves, the two have a sexual tryst.
 Hill is sent on a mission by Stark to retrieve a hard drive.
 Hill finds the Controller holed up in the basement of Futurepharm, hooked into a large machine holding many people in containers.
 She barely manages to escape him, before downloading the data Tony sent her for.
 The skirmish with the Controller would leave her in a state of paranoia for a while.
-She then enlists the Black Widow to deliver the data to Captain America, all the while evading H.A.M.M.E.R. agents.
+She then enlists Black Widow to deliver the data to Captain America, all the while evading H.A.M.M.E.R. agents.
 However, they are captured when H.A.M.M.E.R. intercepts an e-mail from Stark.
 They are rescued by Pepper Potts.

 During the 2010 "Siege" storyline, Hill comes to the aid of Thor after Osborn launches an attack on Asgard.
 Hill becomes a supporting cast member in the Iron Man series, protecting her friends from multiple threats.
 In the 2010 "Heroic Age" storyline, which followed "Siege", Hill is appointed by Captain Steve Rogers to work with a new team of Avengers.